Dispersion relations of generalized one-dimensional phononic crystals: The generalized 1D phononic crystal

-In this work, we are mainly interested on investigating the dispersion relations of an elastic one-dimensional structure with an arrangement of \(N\) perturbations or scatterers distributed along each unit cell of length \(L\).
-Before outlining the methodology proposed in this paper, it is important to first present the foundational analytical model used to describe the homogeneous elastic medium, i.e., the system without any perturbations.
-This background will provide essential context for understanding the effects of scatterers on wave propagation in the waveguide.\\
+In this work, we are mainly interested in the dispersion relations of an elastic one-dimensional phononic crystal made of an arrangement of \(N\) perturbations or scatterers distributed along each unit cell of length \(L\).
+Before outlining the methodology proposed in this paper, it is important to first present the basis of the analytical model used to describe the homogeneous elastic host medium, i.e. without any perturbations.
+This background will provide essential context for understanding the effects of scatterers on wave propagation in the 1D phononic crystal.\\

-One-dimensional models enable us to represent the displacement pattern of any cross-section using generalized parameters that solely rely on the longitudinal position $x$.
-By employing Hamilton's principle in conjunction with cross-sectional kinematic assumptions, a series of partial differential equations emerge in space-time dimensions $(x,t)$, expressed in terms of $m$ kinematic parameters and $m$ generalized forces, denoted as $\bm{v}(x,t)$ and $\bm{F}(x,t)$, respectively.
-Generally, all system parameters can be encapsulated into a column vector, referred to as the state-vector $\bm{u}(x,t)$ of dimension $2m$, structured as follows:
+One-dimensional models enable us to represent the displacement pattern of any cross-section using reference degrees of freedom that solely rely on the longitudinal position $x$.
+By employing Hamilton's principle in conjunction with cross-sectional kinematic assumptions, a series of partial differential equations emerge in space-time dimensions $(x,t)$, expressed in terms of $m$ kinematic parameters and $m$ generalized forces, denoted respectively as $\bm{v}(x,t)$ and $\bm{F}(x,t)$.
+Generally, all system degrees of freedom can be encapsulated into a column vector, referred to as the state-vector $\bm{u}(x,t)$ of dimension $2m$, structured as follows: